KoltPenny/Yologit/README.md

 - 1 Teabag
 - 1 Cup of hot water
 - 1 Keyboard
-- A directory where you store every file
+- A directory where you store every project

 ### Simple user